 - Support others – they’re nervous too.

-A graduate at RSM comments (in an Inside Buzz review) on the necessity of striking the right balance between being assertive and collaborative: 'Confidence is key.
+A graduate at RSM comments on the necessity of striking the right balance between being assertive and collaborative: 'Confidence is key.
 Control the room in the group exercises, but not by being dominant.
 Ensure that everyone gets their chance to speak and add your own analysis of each of their ideas.
 Essentially, chair the group.'

 At some assessment centres you will be asked to give a presentation, usually to a mixed group of candidates and assessors.
 Here are a few ground rules: